connectrpc/connectrpc.com/docs/protocol.md

 &mdash; HTTP headers.
 Servers may respond with an error if the client sends too many headers.

-**Query-Get** is sent as the query part of the URI for the request and has the same semantics as HTTP URI query parameters.
+**Query-Get** is sent as the query part of the URI for the request.
+It has the same semantics as HTTP URI query parameters.
 Clients should order parameters as shown in the **Query-Get** rule above to maximize hit rates on shared caches.
 Servers must accept query parameters in any order and allow unknown query parameters